Christine Defraigne: Political views

 In 2009 Christine Defraigne proposed a nationwide ban of the burqa.
 She has also called the burkini a "rejection of the freedom of women".
 Her proposal (together with Joseph Arens) to stop slaughtering animals without anesthesia (like ritual slaughter) resulted in a ban on this practice in Wallonia.
 She is a feminist.

 Criticism

 In 2016 she was criticized for wearing a headscarf while visiting Tehran.
 Her decision to visit the country and wear a hijab was heavily criticized by Iranian born Belgian activist Darya Safai who accused Defraigne of condoning oppressive policies created by the Iranian government.
 She defended herself saying she "didn't do anything different from what other western prominent women do".
-She was also accused of having said that the West "has a lot to learn from Islam", but denies that herself.